-A good 80 percent of Greenland is covered with ice, but don’t let that fool you – this is a country overflowing with natural wonders and adventure!
-Having constantly been settled for more than 5,000 years, Greenland also offers visitors a fascinating history and culture to explore.
+A good 80% of Greenland is covered with ice, but don’t let that fool you – this is a country overflowing with natural wonders and adventure!
+Having been settled for more than 5,000 years, Greenland also offers visitors a fascinating history and culture to explore.

-Whether it’s your first arctic vacation or you’re on the hunt for a completely unique and brag-worthy arctic experience, a trip to Greenland could be just the ticket.
+Whether it’s your first arctic expedition or you’re on the hunt for a completely unique and brag-worthy arctic experience, a trip to Greenland could be just the ticket.
 Here’s why.

 1. Cruising the Fjords Is the Ultimate Greenland Adventure